 Now that you’ve learned what an analytical report is and what it does, it’s time to start writing one.
 Based on your preference, you can write your report on a piece of paper, use Google Docs or Microsoft Word.
 But, writing manually consumes quite a lot of time and research, and you may not end up getting any valuable data insights.

 If you’re looking to save time and increase your efficiency, get a tool that does the job for you.
 Whatagraph is one of the tools that make it easy to create analytical reports since it offers analytical report templates for you.

 Regardless of the method you choose, your analytical report should include the following:

 - A title page – including the main topic or purpose of the report

 - Table of contents – in a logical or chronological order

 - A clause – specifying and presenting the methods used for the activity

-- The main discussion – broken down into organized sections including the heading, the sub-heading, and the body of the discussion.
+- The main discussion – broken down into organized sections, including the heading, the sub-heading, and the discussion's body.

 - The conclusions – according to the results and information gathered in the report

 - The recommendations – given by the employee who created the report